Agenda

 Earth observation and clean air

-BA 45-minute moderated panel discussion with a focus on how cutting-edge Earth observation technologies are reshaping our understanding and management of air quality.
+This moderated panel discussion with a focus on how cutting-edge Earth observation technologies are reshaping our understanding and management of air quality.
 This session will highlight the pivotal role of satellite data and remote sensing in identifying pollution sources, assessing environmental impacts, and guiding effective policy responses.

 Coffee Break